ETS-Next-Gen/writing_observer/docs/workshop.md

 . /usr/share/virtualenvwrapper/virtualenvwrapper.sh # Note the dot!
 It's important.
 ```

+NOTE: MacOS might use a different default path for Python.
+Adjust above commands based on the output of `which python3`.

 Most people have the above in their `.bashrc`, so it runs every time.

 To set a terminal to an already existing environment, use `workon nameofenv`.